 Edward Fitzgerald (1796 - 6 April 1867)

-I had been pretty sure there was an Edward Sr in the family and possibly living at the same address because George Wm's eldest son Edward is referred to in the Dublin directories as "Edward FitzGerald Jr".
+I had been pretty sure there was an Edward Sr in the family and probably living at the same address because George Wm's eldest son Edward is referred to in the Dublin directories as "Edward FitzGerald Jr".

 We have confirmation he lived with the family because of information given in Freeman's Journal when he dies: